sylvainlessard-pixel/JPGtoCocoBas/README.md

 # JPGtoCocoBas
-Application that converts an image into basic code for Coco ordination
+Application that converts an image into basic code for Coco computer